 • Government co-funding for ACP of up to 75% for eligible couples below 40 years old undergoing treatments at public AR centres.
-This includes:
+The co-funding covers:

-o A maximum of 3 fresh and 3 frozen cycles for ART treatment; and o Three cycles of IUI.
+o A maximum of 3 fresh and 3 frozen cycles for ART treatment; and o Up to three cycles of IUI.